alexa-whitney/Westeros-Whos-Who/README.md

 - Display information about a specific character.
 - Display a list of houses.
 - Display information about a specific house.
-- Display a list of locations.
+- Display a list of books.
-- Display information about a specific location.
+- Display information about a specific book.

 ## Technologies Used